-One of the commemoration projects was the establishment of a memorial garden in London, as a gift from Flanders to thank the British people for their sacrifice in liberating our country.
-The garden is also a permanent reminder of hope, peace, reconciliation and international solidarity.
+The establishment of a memorial garden in London was one of the main commemoration projects of the Great War Centenary.
+It is a gift from Flanders to thank the British people for their sacrifice in liberating our country.
+The garden serves as a permanent reminder of hope, peace, reconciliation, and international solidarity.

-The Flanders Fields Memorial Garden is located at Wellington Barracks alongside the Guards Chapel and was solemnly opened on 6 November 2014 by both countries' Royal Families and Flemish minister-president Geert Bourgeois, to commemorate the 100th anniversary of the start of the Great War.
+The Flanders Fields Memorial Garden, designed by Belgian architect Piet Blanckaert, is located at Wellington Barracks alongside the Guards Chapel and was solemnly opened on 6 November 2014 by both countries' Royal Families and then Flemish minister-president Geert Bourgeois.

-The garden did not only bring together the military and officials from both countries, it provided a unique opportunity to twin British and Belgian schools for this project.
-In September 2013, soil from the military cemeteries and from the battlefields was gathered in sandbag by school children.
-That soil from Flanders Fields was then been incorporated in the memorial garden, as a quintessential part of it, enhancing the garden's symbolic value.
+The garden did not only bring together the military and officials from both countries: it provided a unique opportunity to twin British and Belgian schools for this project.
+In September 2013, soil from 70 military cemeteries and from the battlefields was gathered in sandbags by school children.
+That soil from Flanders Fields was then incorporated in the memorial garden, as a quintessential part of it, enhancing the garden's symbolic value.